Mastering PIP Joint Collateral Ligament Reconstruction via Tendon Graft

 Lateral view demonstrating the trapped lateral band preventing concentric reduction.

-Similarly, volar dislocations can present with complex pathoanatomy, often suggestive of a central slip injury.
-In severe cases, the radial condyle of the proximal phalanx may buttonhole through the extensor mechanism, trapping the lateral band volarly.
+Similarly, volar dislocations can present with highly complex pathoanatomy, often highly suggestive of a concomitant central slip injury.
+In severe cases, the radial condyle of the proximal phalanx may buttonhole through the extensor mechanism, trapping the lateral band volarly and creating a profound disruption of the extensor apparatus.
+These injuries require meticulous open exploration to extract the interposed tissue without causing further iatrogenic damage to the delicate extensor slips.

 Volar dislocation of the middle finger PIP joint, suggestive of a central slip injury.